niksula/zfsbackup/README.markdown

 you want a backup solution that runs from a central host, take a look at [Zetaback](http://labs.omniti.com/labs/zetaback).

+Tested on illumos (OmniOS), possibly modifiable to run on other systems as well.

 You are required to create snapshots of your filesystems via some other method (eg. cron jobs).
 This script only sends existing snapshots to the target backup host.